Rioba-Ian/roadmap-sh-backend/go-number-guessing/readme.md

 ### Acknowledgments

 This project is part of the Roadmap.sh backend repository.
-You can check out the project [here](https://roadmap.sh/projects/number-guessing-game).Special thanks to the contributors who made this project possible.
+You can check out the project [here](https://roadmap.sh/projects/number-guessing-game).